 Paid links can be purchased in the form of PBN’s, guest posts, or simply just by finding sites with high DA / PA.
 Keep in mind, there are ways you can essentially pay for links that aren’t necessarily black hat (like buying white hat link building services.)

-Here’s some examples of the differences between black, grey, and white hat link building.
+Here are some examples of the differences between black, grey, and white hat link building.